Th3Tr00p3r/gSTED-sFCS/README.md

 # gSTED-sFCS

-Python-based software for our optical measurement system.
+Python-based control GUI and analysis software for our optical measurement system.

 ## How this project works: